In life, we all tend to believe that we are unworthy on some deep, undefinable level.

 Unworthiness (“I am a failure”).

-This technique can be applied to countless feelings and after a while, you might find a pattern emerging that will allow you to discover the main thread of your core wound.
+This technique can be applied to countless feelings, and after a while, you might find a pattern emerging that will allow you to discover the main thread of your major or central core wound.

 2. Somatic/Bodily Mindfulness